gblazquez/bowshockpy/docs/source/index.rst

 There are two different ways to :doc:`use<user_guide/usage>` the software:

 1. Run it from the terminal specifying an input file: Use an :doc:`example of input file<examples/examples_inputfile>` and modify the :doc:`input parameters<user_guide/inputparams>` according your scientific goals.
-Then, run ``bowshockpy`` in your terminal:
+Then, run ``BowshockPy`` in your terminal:

    .. code-block:: console

      $ bowshockpy -r inputfile.py

-2. Importing ``bowshockpy`` package in your Python code: We include an :doc:`example of a notebook<examples/example_notebook>` that shows how to use the main classes.
+2. Importing ``BowshockPy`` package in your Python code: We include an :doc:`example of a notebook<examples/example_notebook>` that shows how to use the main classes.
 Although the notebook contains an explanation of their basic functioning, see the :doc:`API Reference<api/index>` for a detailed documentation.

-A description of the outputs of ``bowshockpy`` can be found in the :doc:`output section<user_guide/outputs>`.
+A description of the outputs of ``BowshockPy`` can be found in the :doc:`output section<user_guide/outputs>`.

-If you are interested in the physics behind ``bowshockpy`` an its workflow, see the :doc:`background section<user_guide/background>`.
+If you are interested in the physics behind ``BowshockPy`` an its workflow, see the :doc:`background section<user_guide/background>`.

 Contributing